 Wobbly pipes

 Pipes should be securely strapped in place to ensure they do not move around.
-The friction created when water flows through pipes can cause the pipe to move about and bang against the surrounding wall.
+The friction created when water flows through pipes can cause the pipe to move and bang against the surrounding wall.

 To reattach a wobbly pipe: